-- --name NAME Specifies the name of the netopeer-server module.
-The NAME is used as an identifier of the module in the netopeer-server configuration. - --model MODEL Specifies path (absolute or relative) to the module's main data model in YIN format.
-In this option, the whole module configuration is created.
+--name NAME Specifies the name of the netopeer-server module.
+The NAME is used as an identifier of the module in the netopeer-server configuration.
+NETCONF/YANG Configuration

-- --augment AUGMENT Specifies path (absolute or relative) to an augment model of the main data model in YIN format.
+- --model MODEL Specifies path (absolute or relative) to the module's main data model in YIN format.
+In this option, the whole module configuration is created. - --augment AUGMENT Specifies path (absolute or relative) to an augment model of the main data model in YIN format.
 This model is always appended at the end of the model list. - --import IMPORT Specifies path (absolute or relative) to a model in YIN format that is imported by the main model.
 This model is always prepended at the beginning of the model list. - --transapi TRANSAPI Optional parameter to specify path to the transAPI module related to the module's main data model.
-If the transAPI module is not specified, netopeer-server will allow the connection. - figuration data manipulation according to the data model, but the changes will not be applied to any device.
+If the transAPI module is not specified, netopeer-server allows the connection and configuration data manipulation according to the data model, but the changes are not applied to any device.
 This part of the process is handled just by the trans API module. - --features FEATURE [FEATURE ...]
 Data model can define various features that extend its basic functionality.
 By default, netopeer-server supposes all features to be disabled.
-This option explicitly specifies.
+This option explicitly specifies the list of features to enable.
+To enable all features, use the format value \. - --datastore DATASTORE specifies the path to the file where the configuration data is stored.
+If not specified, the datastore is implemented as empty and it does not store any configuration data. - list: Prints the list of all netopeer-server modules.
+The command format is as follows:

-List of features to enable.
-If one want to enable all features, value can be used list list [--help] [--name NAME]
+list [--help] [--name NAME]